marina601/discover-malta/README.md

 - I would like to thank Slack Community at Code Institute for  their valuable advice and support during the duration of my studies

-- I would like to thank Tutor Support who have for their patience and guidance through this project and my time at Code Institute.
-Especially jo_ci, who went above and beyond the call of duty on several occasions and helped me throughout this project
+- I would like to thank Tutor Support @Code Institute, for their patience and guidance through this project and my time at Code Institute.
+Especially jo_ci, who went above and beyond the call of duty on several occasions and helped me throughout this project.

+- I would like to thank Code Intitute Slack Community who have supported and helped me trouble shoot my code on many occassions.

 - I would like to thank my husband, who has supported me every step of the way.

+- I also would like to thank my family and friends who have provided a fantastic feedback and helped me test this project.

 ##### back to [content](#table-of-content)

 ## Disclaimer